RedLucas/awforce-ansible/README.md

 Deployment
 ----------

-We'll use packer.yml to make images with as much stuff installed as possible.
-We'll use full.yml in prod.
+We'll use the  _packer .yml files to make images with as much stuff installed as possible.
+We'll use the _full .yml files on running and new instances.